Exawind/amr-wind-frontend/postproengine/doc/instantaneousplanes.md

-    axesnumfunc       : Function to determine which subplot axes to create plot in (lambda expression with iplane as arg) (Optional, Default: None) axesnumfunc       : Function to determine which subplot axes to create plot in (lambda expression with iplane as arg) (Optional, Default: None) axisscale         : Aspect ratio of figure axes (options:equal,scaled,tight,auto,image,square) (Optional, Default: 'scaled') interpolate         : ACTION: Interpolate data from an arbitrary set of points (Optional)
+    axesnumfunc       : Function to determine which subplot axes to create plot in (lambda expression with iplane as arg) (Optional, Default: None) axesnumfunc       : Function to determine which subplot axes to create plot in (lambda expression with iplane as arg) (Optional, Default: None) axisscale         : Aspect ratio of figure axes (options:equal,scaled,tight,auto,image,square) (Optional, Default: 'scaled') plotturbines      : List of dictionaries which contain turbines to plot (Optional, Default: None) interpolate         : ACTION: Interpolate data from an arbitrary set of points (Optional)
     pointlocationfunction: Function to call to generate point locations.
 Function should have no arguments and return a list of points (Required) pointcoordsystem  : Coordinate system for point interpolation.
 Options: XYZ, A1A2 (Required)